-Use the Network Setup > Basic Setup > Time Settings page to set the system time for the ATA.
+Use the Network Setup > Basic Setup > Time Settings page to set the system time for the ATA and connected Cisco SPA302D handsets.
 By default, the system time is set automatically by using a Network Time Protocol (NTP) server.
 You can configure the system time manually.
 In addition, you can use this page to specify your time zone, enable Daylight Saving adjustments, and modify related settings.

+To open this page: Click Network Setup in the menu bar, and then click Basic Setup > Time Settings in the navigation tree.
 After making changes, click Submit to save your settings, or click Cancel to redisplay the page with the saved settings.